-The Mary Free Bed Torticollis and Deformational Plagiocephaly Programs treat children affected by torticollis and/or deformational plagiocephaly.
-The programs at Mary Free Bed work closely together to allow for the best possible outcomes.
+Mary Free Bed Kids treats children affected by torticollis and/or deformational plagiocephaly.
+Our specialists work together to allow for the best possible outcome.

 Torticollis and deformational plagiocephaly often, but don’t always, occur together.
-Our program is designed to address either or both diagnoses, depending on your child’s needs.
-Below is information about both of these conditions and our program services.
+Mary Free Beds Kids can address either or both diagnoses, depending on your child’s needs.
+Below is information about these conditions and services.